moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 A track object is a collection of fields whose location is specified as 'RT', 'TC' or 'RTC' in Table 1.

 ### Parent sequence number {#parentsequence}
-An optional integer specifying the catalog sequence number {{catalogsequence}} number from which this catalog represents a delta update.
+An optional integer specifying the catalog sequence number {{sequencenumber}} number from which this catalog represents a delta update.
 See {{deltaupdate}} for additional details.
 Absence of this parent sequence number indicates that this catalog is independent and completely describes the content available in the broadcast.

 ### Track namespace {#tracknamespace}
 The name space under which the track name is defined.
 See section 2.3 of {{MoQTransport}}.
 The track namespace is required to be specified for each track object.
 If the track namespace is declared in the root of the JSON document, then its value is inherited by all tracks and catalogs and it does not need to be re-declared within each track or catalog object.
 A namespace declared in a track object or catalog object overwrites any inherited name space.